Endrf/mcserversoft-api-discord-bot/README.md

 ## Important
   ### Currently the MCSS API is a work in progress and may be unstable.
-  ### I'm not that good at coding and just started so there are probably a lot of bugs and faults in my code.
+  ### I'm not that good at coding and made this bot very quickly so there are probably a lot of bugs and faults in my code.
   ### Use at your own risk
 ## How To Setup (Discord Bot)
   #### 1. Download the discord bot by either clicking code and download zip or click on releases and download there.